hon-nova/PizzaNow.v3/README.md

 ## 3. Architecture Overview

 - **4 Backend Services**:
-  1. `auth-service` – Handles REST API requests and business logic.
+  1. `auth-service` – Manages user authentication, including custom login as well as Google and LinkedIn sign-ins
-  2. `profile-service` – Processes background tasks, payment capture, notifications.
+  2. `profile-service` – Handles user profile data, including purchase history and account settings
-  3. `bot-service` – PostgreSQL database container.
+  3. `bot-service` – Powers **BenBot**, a chatbot that greets users and answers questions about the PizzaNow store
-  4. `paypal-service` – Redis for caching session data and task queues.
+  4. `paypal-service` – Executes background tasks such as PayPal payment processing, order capture, and notifications

-- **Kubernetes practice**:
+- **Kubernetes practice (YAML)**:
-  - Each service defined as a `Deployment` with a `Service`.
+  - Each service defined as a `Deployment` with a `Service`
-  - Supports **horizontal pod scaling**, rolling updates, and auto-recovery.
+  - Supports **horizontal pod scaling**, rolling updates, and auto-recovery
-  - Secrets and configuration managed via `ConfigMap` and `Secret`.
+  - Secrets and configuration managed via `ConfigMap` and `Secret`

 ---